JUBO YAN

 Jubo Yan, Ph.D.

 I am an assistant professor of Economics in the School of Social Sciences at Nanyang Technological University, Singapore.
-My primary research interests are behavioral economics and experimental economics.
+My primary research interests are behavioral economics, experiments economics and related public policy.
 I study a wide range of economic questions but most of them concern individual decision making (e.g., purchasing and selling, tax payment, donation, etc.) and behavioral nudges (e.g., social norm, debiasing, etc.) especially decisions that are (partially) driven by behavioral factors (e.g., loss aversion, projection bias, salience, social preference, etc.).
 Most of my works have direct policy implications with a focus on individual's behavioral responses to interventions and policy changes.

 Please find my CV here or contact me for more information.

-If interested in pursuing a PhD study, please reach out to me by email with a brief introduction of yourself as well as your research interest.
+If interested in pursuing a PhD study, please reach out to me by email with a brief self-introduction and your research interest.

-If you use ANY hyperlink in your email, please reach me at jy489@cornell.edu.
-Otherwise, NTU email server will block your messages without me receiving any hint.
+If you use ANY hyperlink in your email, please reach me at [email protected].
+Otherwise, NTU email server may block your messages without me receiving any hint.

 Research and Teaching Fields